 Eligibility: National Guard Service member on State active duty.

-State Parks and Historic Sites: Veterans are issued a free day use pass to Maine state parks and historic sites operated by the Maine Department of Conservation.
+State Parks and Historic Sites: Veterans are issued a free day-use pass to Maine state parks and historic sites operated by the Maine Department of Conservation.
+A pass issued under this section does not expire and is valid for the lifetime of the holder.
 This pass is not valid for the following locations: Acadia National Park, Baxter State Park, Allagash Wilderness Waterway, Penobscot Corridor, Penobscot Narrows Observatory, and Maine Wildlife Park.
 The pass issued does not expire and is valid for the lifetime of the holder.
+Application

 Eligibility: The Veteran must be a resident of Maine and received an honorable discharge or general discharge under honorable conditions.

-Complimentary Hunting and Fishing Military License: A resident disabled Veteran may obtain a complimentary license to fish, trap, hunt, including archery, muzzle load, bear, migratory bird, pheasant, spring/fall wild turkey, including additional spring turkey, coyote night hunt, crossbow, one expanded archery antlerless deer permit, and upon meeting the qualifications, a license to guide.
+Complimentary Hunting and Fishing Military License: A resident disabled Veteran may obtain a complimentary license to fish, trap, hunt, including archery, muzzle load, bear, migratory bird, pheasant, spring/fall wild turkey, coyote night hunt, crossbow, one expanded archery antlerless deer permit, one expanded archery either sex permit, and upon meeting the qualifications, a license to guide.
 Note: Holders of this license no longer have to obtain the additional permits each year as they are now included as part of the license.
 They must still apply for any lottery permits such as moose and any-deer.
 Complimentary License Application

 Eligibility: This license is available to disabled Veterans evaluated at 50% or more who are residents of Maine, New Hampshire, and Vermont.
 This license(s) remains valid for the life of the license holder, as long as the license holder continues to satisfy the residency requirements in Title 12, section 10001, subsection 53, and the license is not revoked or suspended.